polyfy/polylith/doc/commands.md

   can be executed with this parameter set.
 The FILE is created by executing the 'ws' command, e.g.: 'poly ws out:ws.edn'.

+  If skip:PROJECTS is passed in, then the given project(s) will not be read from disk.
+  Both project names and aliases can be used.

-  If since:SINCE is passed in as an argument, the last stable point in time will be used depending on the value of SINCE (or the first commit if no match was found):
+  If since:SINCE is passed in as an argument, the last stable point in time will be used depending on the value of SINCE (or the first commit if no match was found).
-    SHA             -> a git SHA-1 hash.
+  If prefixed with 'previous-', e.g. 'previous-release', then the SHA directly before the most recent matching tag of the 'release' pattern will be used:
-    stable          -> the latest tag that matches stable-*, defined by :stable-tag-pattern in ./deps.edn.
+    stable  -> the latest tag that matches stable-*, defined by :tag-patterns > :stable in workspace.edn.
-    build           -> the latest tag that matches v[0-9]*, defined by :release-tag-pattern in ./deps.edn.
-    previous-build  -> the latest tag that matches v[0-9]*, defined by :release-tag-pattern in ./deps.edn.
+    release -> the latest tag that matches v[0-9]*, defined by :tag-patterns > :release in workspace.edn.
+    KEY     -> any key in :tag-patterns.
+    SHA     -> a git SHA-1 hash (if no key was found in :tag-patterns).

-  The color mode can be overridden by passing in e.g. color-mode:none (valid values are: none, light, dark) which is otherwise configured in ~/.polylith/config.edn.
+  The color mode is taken from ~/.polylith/config.edn but can be overridden by passing in color-mode:COLOR where valid colors are none, light, and dark.

   Example:
     poly check